hwdsl2/setup-ipsec-vpn/README.md

 sudo sh vpnsetup.sh
 ```

-**Note:** DO NOT use these special characters within values: `\ " '`.
-A secure IPsec PSK should consist of at least 20 random characters.
+**Note:** A secure IPsec PSK should consist of at least 20 random characters.

 **Option 3:** Define your VPN credentials as environment variables: